-Executive Summary Organizational Description4 Our Mission, Vision, Values7 ARKANSAS BLUE CROSS GOALS RELATED TO ARHOME8 Goal 1: Increase the use of Preventive Care and Health Screenings Goal 2: Improve Maternal and Child Outcomes Goal 3: Improve Behavioral Health Outcomes and Quality Performance from Baseline Goal 4: Improve health care quality through making targeted community investments Goal 5: Reduce the proportion of Our ARHOME Members living in poverty Goal 6: Reduce Health Inequities and Outcome Disparities for Rural and Minority Populations Appendix A: Collaborative Health Initiatives Map
+Executive Summary 3 Organizational Description 4 Our Mission, Vision, Values 5 Arkansas Blue Cross Goals Related to ARHOME 6 Goal 1: Increase the use of Preventive Care and Health Screenings 6 Goal 2: Improve Maternal and Child Outcomes 10 Goal 3: Improve Behavioral Health Outcomes and Quality Performance from Baseline 13 Goal 4: Improve healthcare quality by making targeted community investments 15 Goal 5: Reduce the proportion of our ARHOME members living in poverty 16 Goal 6: Reduce health inequities and outcome disparities for rural and minority populations 16 Appendix A: Collaborative Health Initiatives Map 19

-Executive Summary
+Executive

-This strategic plan outlines Arkansas Blue Cross and Blue Shield's (USAble Mutual Insurance Agency d/b/a Arkansas Blue Cross and Blue Shield, a mutual insurance company organized and existing under the laws of the State of Arkansas) and Health Advantage's (HMO Partners, Inc. d/b/a Health Advantage goals for operating as a Qualified Health Plan (QHP) available to ARHOME-eligible individuals.
+This strategic plan outlines Arkansas Blue Cross and Blue Shield's (USAble Mutual Insurance Agency d/b/a Arkansas Blue Cross and Blue Shield, a mutual insurance company organized and existing under the laws of the State of Arkansas) and Health Advantage's (HMO Partners, Inc. d/b/a Health Advantage) goals for operating as a Qualified Health Plan (QHP) available to ARHOME-eligible individuals.
 (Note: Throughout the remainder of this strategic plan, Arkansas Blue Cross and Blue Shield and its affiliates, including Health Advantage, will collectively be referred to as Arkansas Blue Cross.)

-Arkansas Blue Cross has participated in Arkansas' adult Medicaid expansion under the Patient Protection and Affordable Care Act (ACA) since its inception in January of 2014 and is the only QHP to participate in all seven rating regions of the state from the beginning of the expansion.
-Our Arkansas adult expansion under the state's initial expansion program, the Arkansas Health Care Independence Program (HCIP), included 130,176 covered Arkansans after the first full year of operation.
-Enrollment has varied over the years, but as of June 2021, we had 144,899 members who participated in Arkansas Works (ARWorks).
+Arkansas Blue Cross has participated in Arkansas' adult Medicaid expansion under the Patient Protection and Affordable Care Act (ACA) since its inception in January of 2014.
+It is the only QHP to participate in all seven rating regions of the state from the beginning of the expansion.
+Our Arkansas adult expansion under the state's initial expansion program, the Arkansas Health Care Independence Program (HCIP), included 130,176 covered Arkansas after the first full year of operation.
+Enrollment has varied over the years, but as of August 2022, we have 126,840 Arkansas Blue Cross members and 32,430 Health Advantage members enrolled in the ARHOME program.